djtech42/YikYakTerminal/README.md

 Python implementation of Yik Yak using the pyak API by joseph346.
 More features to come in the future.

+# Note: New User IDs are not working anymore.
+It is not clear how Yik Yak is creating the new User IDs.
+Please try to find existing old IDs that still work to use all of the features.

 --------------------------------------------------------------------------------------
 ## Getting Started Guide for Users on OS X (Mac) and Linux